This document serves as a guide for reviewing PRs that apply autoware_agnocast_wrapper.

 Method 2 Behavior with ENABLE_AGNOCAST=0#

-Therefore, code using Method 2 compiles and runs without issues as a regular rclcpp::Node when built with ENABLE_AGNOCAST=0.
-Backward compatibility is maintained even in environments without Agnocast support.
+Code using Method 2 still compiles and runs as a plain ROS 2 node when built with ENABLE_AGNOCAST=0, so backward compatibility for users without Agnocast is maintained.

 5. component_container and autoware_agnocast_wrapper_register_node#